The Ultimate Gitleaks Guide

 Solutions:

-• Update Gitleaks: Ensure you are using the latest version.
+• Update Gitleaks: Ensure you are using the latest version (v8.30.1 as of mid-2026).

 • Refine Custom Rules: If you are using custom rules, ensure the regex is correct and that there are no overly broad allowlist rules that might be causing the issue.